snabbco/snabb/README.md

 ## Current status

 Just getting started.
-We have the beginnings of a switch, and the beginnings of KVM/QEMU hypervisor integration.
+We have the beginnings of a switch and the beginnings of KVM/QEMU hypervisor integration.

 ## Software overview